How to Keep Your Cool This Summer

 Clean Your Condenser and Compressor

 The exterior parts of your air conditioning system are the condenser and compressor.
 We’ll explain how they work another time; for now, the lesson is simply keep them clean.
+According to a Chattanooga HVAC company:

 - Turn off the power to the unit at the breaker box before doing any maintenance on your HVAC system.